It's Tax Day. And The IRS' Online Payment Service Is Down

 "Currently, certain IRS systems are experiencing technical difficulties," IRS spokesperson Sarah Allen tells NPR.
 "Taxpayers should continue filing their tax returns as they normally would."

-The IRS has not identified a cause of the outage, or an estimated time for tools to regain functionality.
+The IRS has not identified a cause of the outage, although it says it appears to be a hardware related issue.
+The agency has not provided an estimated time for tools to regain functionality.

-The Associated Press reports that IRS Acting Commissioner David Kautter, speaking at a House Oversight Hearing on Tuesday, told lawmakers that the agency is actively working to resolve the issue.
+The Associated Press reports that IRS Acting Commissioner David Kautter, speaking at a House Oversight Hearing on Tuesday, told lawmakers that the agency is working to resolve the issue.

 April 17 is tax day, and the filing deadline is midnight.